razoumov/publish/01-base.md

 > conditions.
 Compile and run your code to see how the temperature is changing now.
 >> ## Solution
 >> To get the linear distribution, the 80 degrees must be divided by the number of rows or columns in our
 >> plate.
-So, the following couple of for loops will give us what we want:
+So, the following couple of for loops at the start of time iteration will give us what we want:
 >> ~~~
 >> // boundary conditions
 >> for i in 1..rows do